jatincreliution/Odoo-module/om_data_remove/README.rst

 Odoo 18 Remove Data
 ===================

-This Module will help to remove transactional data from database
+This Module will help to remove transactional data from database.

 Installation
 ============